wongdigital/rogerwong-site/_content/posts/introducing-designscene-app-for-ipad.md

 tags:
   - "App Development"
   - "Design"
-imageSrc: "/images/DesignScene-iPad-App.jpg"
-imageAlt: "DesignScene iPad App"
-excerpt: "After a year of development, I'm excited to announce DesignScene for iPad - a visual inspiration browser I created to solve my own challenge of keeping up with design trends.
-What started as a personal project to better consume design feeds turned into a full-fledged iPad app, thanks to a great development partnership and countless hours of work."
 ---

 I'm really proud to announce that [DesignScene for iPad](http://www.designsceneapp.com/ "DesignScene: An inspiration explorer for iPad") has shipped today.
 From idea to release, it's been about a year in the making.
 Here's a little trailer I made in case you missed it: